- TrimReview Rating:

 You can use the grocery and restaurant offers ten times each currently and the movie offer once so you can get $40 cash back in all.

 All you have to do is link an eligible Visa card (no MasterCard or American Express at this time) and use that card to pay for the transactions.
 I don’t go to the movies but in the month I have been using Trim, I have saved $7 so far buying groceries and dinners out.

 There is no cost to use Trim’s main service, finding and canceling subscriptions which is pretty great considering how much time and money it can save you.

 If Trim negotiates a lower bill or statement credit with your cable or internet provider, they charge you 25% of the amount you saved in one year.

 Is it Worth It?

-Of all of the money savings apps and programs I’ve used and reviewed, Trim is my favorite because I am very, very lazy.
-I knew I had subscriptions I wasn’t using and I just never got around to canceling them which is stupid and wasteful.
+Of all of the money savings apps I’ve used, Trim is my favorite.
+I knew I had subscriptions I wasn’t using.
+I just never got around to canceling them.

-In order to watch cycling, I had signed up for Fubo TV which costs a whopping $43.98 a month.
+To watch cycling, I signed up for Fubo TV for a whopping $43.98 a month.
 But cycling runs from January to September and the races I’m willing to pay money to watch don’t start until the spring.
 I’m happy(ish) to pay $44 a month to see great racing but there is no need to pay that much per month during the offseason.
 I had Trim cancel it and I’ll re-up in the spring.

 I ran my Amazon account through Trim but so far there have been no price drops.
-I think I might make a few bucks after the holidays though.
-I order most of my gifts from Amazon so I don’t have to ship anything and prices often drop just after Christmas.
+Might get lucky after the holidays though.
+I order most of my gifts from Amazon and prices often drop after Christmas.

 I highly recommend Trim.
-They have saved me a few hundred dollars a year I was just wasting so see what they can save for you.
+They have saved me a few hundred dollars a year.
+See what they can save you!